Why It Works

 Grains can be a polarizing food, but whether you love them or hate them, we can all agree on one thing: boring grain dishes should be tossed out with the chaff.
 Here, we are only interested in inventive, refreshing grain salads: full of flavor, and perfect for summer.
 Our goal is to make believers out of naysayers, and give inspiration to those already converted.

-In this simple recipe, farro is simmered with onion, garlic and carrot to impart flavor.
-Then, it's combined with a host of fresh ingredients: juicy tomatoes, cucumbers and herbs, all of which are tied together with red wine vinaigrette, pine nuts and crumbled blue cheese.
+In this simple recipe, farro is simmered with onion, garlic, and carrot to impart extra flavor.
+Then it's combined with a host of fresh ingredients: juicy tomatoes, cucumbers, and herbs, all of which are tied together with red wine vinaigrette, pine nuts, and crumbled blue cheese.

 - For the Vinaigrette: